SAlimdjanov/SpaceX-Dash-Visualizer/README.md

 `sudo docker ps`

-Type the public IP address specified in the EC2 instance in a browser and the application should be live and publically visible:
+Type the public IP address specified in the EC2 instance in a browser and the application should be live and publicly visible:

 ![aws-deploy](/assets/aws-deploy-screenshot.png)